New Caney, Texas: Government and infrastructure

 The New Caney area is administered by Montgomery County Commissioner, Precinct 4.
 The current County Commissioner is James Metts.

 In the Texas Senate, New Caney is in District 4, represented by Republican Brandon Creighton.
 In the Texas House of Representatives, part of New Caney is in District 3, represented by Republican Cecil Bell Jr. The rest of New Caney is in District 16, represented by Republican Will Metcalf.

 In the United States Senate, the entire state is represented by John Cornyn and Ted Cruz.
-In the United States House of Representatives, New Caney is in District 8, represented by Republican Kevin Brady.
+In the United States House of Representatives, New Caney is in District 2, represented by Republican Dan Crenshaw.

 The USPS New Caney Post Office is located at 20811 U.S. Highway 59 (which is now Interstate 69) and the ZIP code is 77357.

 New Caney's Fire and EMS protection is provided by a joint effort of the East Montgomery County Fire Department ESD#7 and the Montgomery County Hospital District (MCHD).

+Law enforcement services are provided by the Montgomery County Sheriff Office, Montgomery County Constable Department Precinct Four, and the New Caney ISD Police Department.

 Education

 Public schools are operated by the New Caney Independent School District.
 New Caney High School is the district high school.
+New Caney residents also have the option to attend Infinity Early College High School.

 The New Caney Independent School District area joined the North Harris Montgomery Community College District, now Lone Star College, area in 1981.
 The Texas Legislature designated New Caney ISD as part of Lone Star.

 Montgomery County Memorial Library System operates the R. B. Tullis Branch Library at 21569 US 59 (I-69 / Eastex Freeway).